 “One thing that a lot of people who are depressed suffer from is perfectionism.
-So, for me, if I were to play poker poorly one day, I were to skip a day in the gym, I would have this mindset where I go ‘everything is fucked’.
+So, for me, if I were to play poker poorly one day, if I were to skip a day in the gym, I would have this mindset where I go ‘everything is fucked’.
 The house is on fire.
 Like, nothing’s worth doing anymore ‘cause I’m no longer perfect, right?
 So that would lead me to, whatever, not play poker or play poker poorly” – Adelstein told Ingram and his audience.

 Luckily, he also said in the interview that through therapy his mental state improved significantly.